splace/hashmatching/executables/README.md

 Checking the result hash, above, wont work if any other files but the exe's and the nonce are in the working folder.(this file 'README.md' will need to not be in the working folder.)

-The check is so complex simply because the command 'sha256sum' isn't able to pipe just the result.
+The check is so complex to be able to parse the output from 'sum512sum', which isn't able to pipe just the result.